Jason2Brownlee/blog/content/posts/financial-independence.md

 * Travel
 * Help people

+I just want to read and think about stuff all day :)

-Be curious.
+To be curious.

-Read and research.
+To read and research.

 I once joked to a friend that I'm a "gentleman scientist".
+Not really though, my interests jump around too much.

 Via gpt4o:

 > A *gentleman scientist* is an individual who conducts scientific research independently, often without formal affiliation to academic or governmental institutions, and typically funds their own work.
 Historically, the term referred to wealthy, well-educated men—especially in the 17th to 19th centuries—who pursued scientific inquiry as a hobby or passion rather than a profession.
 Notable examples include Charles Darwin and Benjamin Franklin.
 While the term has largely fallen out of use in modern science due to the rise of institutionalized research and professionalization, it still connotes a spirit of curiosity-driven exploration outside traditional academic structures.

-I just want to read and think about stuff all day :)

-It forces you to take a hard look at yourself, at what you do, what you believe, at meaning.
+FIRE forces you to take a hard look at yourself, at what you do, what you believe, at meaning.

 I used to think I "was" a programmer.
 But it turns out, I can program, I even like to write code, but I'm not a programmer.